'96 (film): Release

 The concept logo of '96 was released on the occasion of Valentine's Day (14 February 2017).
 In August 2017, a new poster featuring Vijay Sethupathi was released and it was reported that the film would release on 14 February 2018, but that did not happen, due to the delay in production.
 The first look featuring Vijay Sethupathi and Trisha, was released on 12 July 2018, and on the same day, the makers unveiled the teaser of the film.
 The teaser received positive response from viewers and crossed 3 million views within 3 days of its release.
 On 24 August, coinciding with the film's audio launch, the makers unveiled the theatrical trailer of the film.

 The film was initially slated to release on 13 September 2018, coinciding with the Hindu festival of Ganesh Chaturthi, but the release date was postponed to 4 October 2018, in order to avoid clash with big-budget films.
 Three days prior to the film's release, the film had a press screening for critics on 1 October 2018, where it received highly positive response.
 Lalit Kumar of Seven Screen Studios, who was an upcoming producer, then, had purchased the worldwide distribution rights.
 The theatrical rights of the film in Kerala were to sold to ₹50 crore.
-The film's Hindi dubbed version was released on YouTube by Goldmines Telefilms in 2019.
 It has been opened in 250 theatres worldwide.

 Sun TV purchased the satellite rights of the film, even before the film's production in January 2018.
 A month after its release and the successful run, Sun TV had a television premiere during Diwali, on 6 November 2018.
 This has caused the public, including actress Trisha and director Prem Kumar requesting the channel to postpone the telecast.
 Despite that, the channel went ahead with the premiere.
 Post release, the makers unveiled few deleted scenes from the film, soon after its 50th day run.
 On 11 January 2019, the film completed its 100th day theatrical run, and to celebrate its success, Lalit Kumar hosted a success meet on 4 February 2019, with several noted celebrities along with the crew attended the event.
 A year after its release, Radio City aired the film in audio-format on 14 February 2020 (Valentine's Day), which was not done for a mainstream Tamil film.
+The film's Hindi dubbed version was released on YouTube by Goldmines Telefilms in 2019.